1–2 spots available for Q2 · Claim yours

 If your site takes card payments, PCI-DSS 4.0 adds a few rules on top:

-- Cert must be from a publicly trusted CA. Self-signed is not allowed in the payment flow.
+• Cert must come from a publicly trusted CA. Self-signed is not allowed in the payment flow.

-Mozilla's SSL Config Generator gives you a copy-paste Nginx or Apache config for the "intermediate" profile that matches PCI requirements.
+The Mozilla SSL Configuration Generator gives you a copy-paste Nginx or Apache config for the "intermediate" profile that meets PCI requirements.
 Use that.

-For the wider ecommerce security picture, see the ecommerce security checklist and the parent guide on website security for business owners.
+For the wider ecommerce security picture, see my ecommerce security checklist and the parent guide on website security for business owners.

 SSL versus a WAF